 Phase 2 underscored feedback on project prioritization.
-83 people were engaged in Phase 2.
 There was approximately equal importance placed on:

 - Safety

 - Connectivity

 - Equity

 - Public Support

 Instead of the prioritization process determining if or when a project gets built, the public suggested looking at funding potential and ease of implementation as overlays to the other criteria.